Sr-Mxr/Check-of-System-/README.md

-# CHECK OF SYSTEM
+# CHECK
 # by:mxr

 Description
-CHECK OF SYSTEM is a command-line tool designed to perform a detailed analysis of the system for potential anomalies and security risks.
+CHECK  is a command-line tool designed to perform a detailed analysis of the system for potential anomalies and security risks.
 It provides an interactive interface that allows users to select from various options to check different aspects of the system, including resource consumption, network connections, unusual processes, and more.

 ## Features
 -Resource consumption analysis.